davidglenntech/azure-network-protocols/README.md

 - From Wireshark, search for "dns", then ENTER (there should be a lot of traffic).
   - A more direct way is typing "udp.port == 53".
 - Clear the boxes by pressing the "Restart current capture" button (green shark fin).
-- From PowerShell, type `nslookup www.google.com`, observe the new activity in Wireshark.
+- From PowerShell, type `nslookup www.google.com`, and observe the new activity in Wireshark.
 <p align="center">
 <img src="https://i.imgur.com/sKPc1ap.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/xvQtTBC.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>